Home/Blog Center/

 User Guide

-How to Connect Phone to Projector via USB: Step-by-Step Instructions
+How to Connect Phone to Projector: Step-by-Step Instructions

 |

-This guide is designed to walk you through the essential steps and considerations for seamlessly connecting your smartphone—be it an Android or an iPhone—to a projector using a USB connection.
-With a focus on simplicity and practical advice, we'll ensure you're well-equipped to make any presentation or viewing experience smooth and enjoyable.
+This guide is designed to walk you through the essential steps and considerations for seamlessly connecting your smartphone—whether it's an Android or an iPhone—to a projector, whether using a wired (like USB, HDMI, VGA) or wireless connection.

 Things To Consider Before Connecting Phone to Projector